Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 **Strong evidence, partial evidence, and how to read SignWriting adoption claims**

-This brief gives the `Sutton SignWriting Evidence and Adoption` series its synthesis layer.
+This brief gives *Sutton SignWriting Evidence and Adoption* its synthesis layer.

 Its purpose is not to replace the country briefs.